lucasasoaresmar/gentree/README.md

 * [Docker](https://www.docker.com/get-started) - Get started in docker

-##Install
+## Install

 After cloning the project, create a .env file in the root directory of the project and define SERVER and DATABASE as bellow.
 ```
 SERVER=mongo:27017
 DATABASE=persons_db
 ```

-If you change the server, remember to change it also in the docker-compose.yaml file.
+If you change the server, remember to change it in the docker-compose.yaml file.
 ```
 ...
   mongo: